astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 Place Holders
 ~~~~~~~~~~~~~

-The tf.placeholder operation, creates a placeholder variable tensor
+The tf.placeholder operation creates a placeholder variable tensor
 which will be fed to the network in testing/training phase.
 The images
 and labels must have placeholders because they are in essence the inputs
 to the network in training/testing phase.
 The *type* and *shape* of the
-place holders must be defined as required parameters.
+place-holders must be defined as required parameters.
 The first dimension of the shape argument is set to
 **None** which allows the place holder to get any dimension.
 The first
 dimension is the *batch\_size* and is flexible.

-The dropout\_param placeholder, takes the probability of keeping a
+The dropout\_param placeholder takes the probability of keeping a
 neuron active.
-The reason behind defining a placeholder for dropout
+The reason behind defining a place-holder for the dropout
 parameter is to enable the setup to take this parameter in running each
 any session arbitrary which enrich the experiment to disable it when
 running the testing session.